gustavo-meilus/transcriber/README.md

 - **Flexible Input** - Support for both single files and directories
 - **Live Transcription Export** - Save live sessions to file with optional timestamps
 - **High-Quality Models** - Support for models from tiny (39MB) to large (1.5GB)
+- **Debug Mode**: Detailed statistics for developers to diagnose timing issues

 ## 🚀 Quick Start